A Grammar of Model Analysis: Grama

 If this runs without error, then you have successfully installed Grama!

-Above, you ran Python code in a terminal; this is helpful for using Python like a calculator, but does not allow you to save your work.
+Above, you ran Python code in a terminal; this is like using Python as a calculator but does not allow you to save your work.
 Python code is sometimes saved in scripts; these are machine-readable files with the .py

-Jupyter notebooks are great for writing scientific reports; in fact, the chapters of this book were written as Jupyter notebooks 1!
+Jupyter Notebooks are great for writing scientific reports.
+In fact, the chapters of this text were written as Jupyter notebooks 2!

 $ jupyter lab

 This will open a page in your web browser with the JupyterLab interface.
-The JupyterLab documentation has more information; in particular, this overview page has a good introduction to using Jupyter.
-We highly recommend watching at least an introductory tutorial to learn how to use Jupyter notebooks.
+The JupyterLab documentation has more information; in particular, overview page 3 has a good introduction to using Jupyter.
+We highly recommend watching at least an introductory tutorial to learn how to use Jupyter Notebooks.

 To get the most out of this book, we highly recommend you follow along with this Quick Start!
-Fire up a Jupyter notebook and try the commands below.
+Fire up a Jupyter Notebook and try the commands discussed next.

 To set up py-grama